-Examination scores of A, B, C, D, E and U are awarded for A/AS Level Examinations.
-Scores of A-E are passing and credit can be awarded.
-Scores of U are not passing and no credit will be awarded.
+Examination scores for A/AS Level Examinations are A, B, C, D, E and U/O. Scores of A-E are passing and credit can be awarded.
+Scores of U/O are not passing and no credit will be awarded.
 Official score reports must be submitted to the University in order for credit to be placed on the student's transcript.
 Credit will be awarded only once for the same subject, whether from credit by examination, dual enrollment, transfer credit or credit granted by Troy University.